Last Updated April 17, 2021

 You can use chopsticks for any meal — breakfast, lunch, and dinner!

-You don’t have to be eating a specifically Asian dish to use chopsticks either.
+You don’t have to be eating a specifically Asian dish to use these either.
 They work perfectly well for things like scrambled eggs or rigatoni.
+Go grab some cookbooks in the kitchen for inspiration!

-Meals that work best with chopsticks involve solid food that is cut into small, bite-sized pieces.
-It would not make sense to use chopsticks for things like soup or things that do not hold together like thin oatmeal.
-It also doesn’t make sense to use chopsticks for hand-held foods like sandwiches and pizza.
+Meals that work best with these involve solid food that is cut into small, bite-sized pieces.
+It would not make sense to use for things like soup or things that do not hold together like thin oatmeal.
+It also doesn’t make sense to use these for hand-held foods like sandwiches and pizza.
 Most other foods, however, are fair game!

 Chopsticks work especially well with cooked meats, vegetables, and sushi.